gjpelletier/PyMLR/Examples/README.md

 ## Examples

-### Jupyter Notebooks using PyMLR for Machine Learning Regression
+This folder contains Jupyter Notebooks showing how to use PyMLR functions for Machine Learning Regression